Sometimes depression doesn't get better, even with treatment. Explore what you can do about it.By Mayo Clinic Staff

-If your primary care doctor prescribed antidepressants and your depression symptoms continue despite treatment, ask your doctor if he or she can recommend a medical doctor who specializes in diagnosing and treating mental health conditions (psychiatrist).
+If your primary care doctor prescribed antidepressants and your depression symptoms continue despite treatment, ask your doctor if he or she can recommend a health care provider who specializes in diagnosing and treating mental health conditions.

 The psychiatrist reviews your medical history and may:

 - Ask about life situations that might be contributing to your depression